 The political attempt at fighting corruption can be a relentless cycle.
-In countries with high rates of corruption it can be especially difficult to address corruption.
-Many developing countries like Peru have been stuck in this corruption cycle due to politicians campaigning for anti-corruption movements, but lacking the actual intent of fighting corruption.
-Nevertheless, recently Peru’s president, Martín Vizcarra, initiated a anti-corruption reform.
+In countries with high rates of corruption it can be especially difficult to address the issue.
+Many developing countries like Peru have been stuck in this cycle as a result of politicians campaigning for anti-corruption movements, while lacking genuine intent of fighting corruption.
+Peru’s president, Martín Vizcarra, recently initiated an anti-corruption reform.
 This anti-corruption reform is not the first of its kind in Peru.
-Despite the hopeful rhetoric that an anti-corruption reform promotes, often it is just a mechanism of gaining political trust.
+Luring in the support of nation with its hopeful rhetoric, anti-corruption campaigns and reforms are often a superficial mechanism of gaining political trust.

 “1.
 Change the system used to appoint judges and prosecutors